 - Discharge: is viscous and it may have a smell or some color;

-- Amniotic fluid: is quite liquidy, it's either transparent or a light yellow color, and it's odorless;
+- Amniotic fluid: is quite watery, it's either transparent or a light yellow color, and it's odorless;

-- Mucus plug: it is usually yellow, thick, and it looks like catarrh or it may contain strings of blood, thus having a brownish color, and be quite different from normal discharge.
+- Mucus plug: is usually yellow, thick, and it looks like phlegm or it may contain strings of blood.
+It may have a brownish color, and will be quite different from normal discharge.

-Some women can present a small loss of amniotic fluid before labor starts, and so, if you are near your due time, and that happens it possibly is a sign that your waters have broken.
+Some women can present with a small loss of amniotic fluid before labor starts, and therefore if you experience a watery discharge close to your due date, you should seek medical attention..

 When to visit the doctor